Thomas Dybdahl

 Thomas Dybdahl (born 12 April 1979) is a Norwegian singer-songwriter and multi-instrumentalist.

 Background

 Thomas Dybdahl grew up in Sandnes, Norway.
-His musical career started off as the guitarist in the band Quadraphonics.
+He started his musical career as the guitarist in the band Quadraphonics.
 The band released one album in 2002 on Oslove Records.

 Career

-Dybdahl released his first single as a solo artist EP, Bird, in 2000.
-His second EP from 2001 was titled John Wayne.
+Dybdahl's first release as a solo artist was the EP Bird, in 2000.
+His second EP, from 2001, was titled John Wayne.